TechLabs-Berlin/wt23-sesame/blogpost_SESAME.md

 ![](https://github.com/TechLabs-Berlin/wt23-sesame/blob/DS_Storytelling_FeatureDevelopment/images/DS/PieChart_JulAug.png)

-or Aug/Sep ..
 ![Spendings for September](https://github.com/TechLabs-Berlin/wt23-sesame/blob/DS_Storytelling_FeatureDevelopment/images/DS/PieChart_AugSep.png)

 It is also interesting to look at the categories individually.
 A line chart is sufficient here.
 Superimposing all the lines does not give a clear picture, as the scales of the categories differ greatly from one another.

-chaotic view onto the different categories ..

 ![](https://github.com/TechLabs-Berlin/wt23-sesame/blob/DS_Storytelling_FeatureDevelopment/images/DS/Lineplot_Chaotic.png)